terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-This section provides what you need to quickly master the basics of Palantir Foundry.
+This section provides what you need to master the basics of Palantir Foundry ASAP.

 <!--
  **Reorganized 26.0802**.